Pedroeps1290/projeto-estatico-apeperia/README.md

-# projeto-estatico-apeperia
+# projeto-apeperia
-projeto html e css da ALURA
+Arquivos do projeto para a Apeperia